macrolit/globaloe/README.md

 - Access patterns: Frequency of file access observable
 - Directory names and folder structure: Everything other than .aes256 notes is handled by Obsidian in plain text
 - File timestamps: Creation/modification times visible
+- Limitations of JavaScript: It's important to note that JavaScript has some limitations when it comes to memory security.
+For example, strings are immutable and cannot be cleared from memory directly.
+The code minimizes the use of strings for sensitive data and converts them to secure buffers as soon as possible.

 ## Caveats